Singapore's stellar growth has seen skyscrapers spring up everywhere, even on the sea, but plans now look underground for new spaces to occupy.

 Singapore is the most determined but not the first to seek new expansion spaces underground.

 Helsinki, the capital of Finland, already has parking lots, shopping malls and underground swimming pools.
 Montreal in Canada has a real "sub-city", a system of tunnels connecting the key points.

-A report commissioned by Samsung on the 'shape' of the world over the next 50 years foresees the creation of "scratchers" among the remedies for overcrowding.
-Real skyscrapers planted in the earth, with fewer seismic problems and climate management based on geothermal.
+A report commissioned by Samsung on the 'shape' of the world over the next 50 years includes the creation of "scratchers" among the remedies for overcrowding.
+Real skyscrapers planted in the earth, with fewer seismic problems and climate management based on geothermal energy.

 A method that has become too expensive as the seabed has become deeper and less sustainable (many countries have stopped supplying sand to Singapore in order not to mutilate their lands excessively).

 Moving cubes in the subsoil has advantages on soil consumption and reduced use of air conditioning (which is very high in tropical climates such as Singapore).

 The challenges are always the same: "Building underground requires crushing rocks, which is by no means easy to do under already urbanized areas," says Chu Jian, professor of civil and environmental engineering at Nanyang Technological University (NTU).

 One of the most advanced underground projects in Singapore is a underground "refrigerant" system which pumps water into underground pipes to cool the surface temperature.
 The Marina Bay area has buildings "refreshing" from this cooling system similar to those found in our refrigerators, so to speak.

 Buildings that use this centralized system reduce energy consumption by 40%, says Foo Yang Kwang, chief engineer of the SP Group, the company that carried out the project.